geozeke/parser201/README.md

 ## Features

 The centerpiece of the parser201 module is the LogParser class.
-The class initializer takes a single line from an Apache log file and extracts the individual fields into properties within an object.
+The class initializer takes a single line from an Apache access log file and extracts the individual fields into properties within an object.

 ## Installation